Ankle Surgery in Naples, FL

 In cases of severe or advanced ankle damage, the entire joint may be replaced with a prosthesis, or artificial implant.
 This surgical procedure can provide substantial pain relief, as well as improve ankle movement and overall mobility.
 Improvement to joint motion can help alleviate stress on surrounding bone structures, leading to long-term reduction in arthritis and progressive damage risks.
 Joint replacement is most often only recommended in cases of destroyed ankle components and an inability to execute day-to-day physical activities.

 Following your ankle surgery, Dr. Weaver will likely prescribe a combination of drug-based and physical activities.
 While you will be required to keep your ankle elevated for one to two weeks post-operation, physical therapy will likely be ongoing for several months.
 While you will be able to resume many of your daily activities within three to four months, you may require the support of braces or other orthotic tools.

 Although some symptoms of the ankle condition may be quickly reduced, you must attentively follow the recommended recovery plan for long-term success and care.
 It will be important to gradually build strength and increase range of motion, avoiding re-injury or ankle exhaustion.
 Throughout the recovery process, regular visits with Dr. Weaver or an appointed physician will be integral.

-Dr. Jamie Weaver is a nationally recognized instructor of orthopaedic surgeons, specializing in minimally invasive joint treatment techniques.
-To schedule an appointment, contact either the Joint Replacement Institute's Naples office at 239-261-2663, or Bonita Springs office at 239-676-2663.
+Dr. Jaime Weaver is a nationally recognized instructor of orthopaedic surgeons, specializing in minimally invasive joint treatment techniques.
+To schedule an appointment, contact the Joint Replacement Institute's Naples office at 239-261-2663.